fiax/fiax/README.md

 [![Build Status](https://travis-ci.org/FIAX-Project/FIAX.svg?branch=master)](https://travis-ci.org/FIAX-Project/FIAX) [![GitHub version](https://badge.fury.io/gh/FIAX-Project%2FFIAX.svg)](https://badge.fury.io/gh/FIAX-Project%2FFIAX)

 FIAX is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
 It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternodes and staking nodes and 10% dedicated for budget proposals.
-The goal of FIAX is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
+The goal of FIAX is to achieve a decentralized sustainable crypto currency with instant full-time private transactions, fair governance and community intelligence.
 - Anonymized transactions using the [_Zerocoin Protocol_](http://www.fiax.org/zfiax).
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
+- Instant transactions featuring guaranteed zero confirmation transactions, _SwiftX_.
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

-More information at [fiax.org](http://www.fiax.org) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)
+More information at [fiax.me](http://www.fiax.me) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)

 ### Coin Specs
 <table>